ettore9x9/RT1_assignment1/README.md

 $ python run.py exercise_assignment.py
 ```

-The purpose of the assignment is to make the robot move into the circuit without hurting obstacles (golden
-tokens) and moving the silver tokens behind the robot itself when it finds them along its way.
+The objective of the assignment is to make the robot wander in the circuit, avoiding obstacles (golden tokens) and moving behind itself the silver tokens found along its way.

-To achieve this goal, I developed five functions:
+To achieve this goal, five functions were developed:
 * `searchRoad()`
 * `findRoad(dist_scan)`
-* `scanSector(token_list)`
+* `scanSectors(token_list)`
 * `searchSilver()`
 * `moveSilver()`

-The robot is able to divide the space around itself into sectors, and to find the nearest obstacle in each one.
-The number of sectors is specified in the variable nsect (default value = 12), changing this paramether can compromise the right operation.
-Sectors are numbered like this:
+The robot can divide the surrounding space into sectors, and find the nearest obstacle in each one.
+The number of sectors is specified in the variable nsect (default value = 12); changing this parameter can compromise the operation.
+Sectors are numbered as shown:

 <p align="center">
 <img src="https://github.com/ettore9x9/RT1_assignment1/blob/master/images/sectors.jpg" width=30% height=30%>
 </p>

-So sector 0 is always in front of the robot, rightside sectors has negative numbers and leftside sectors positive
+Meaning that sector 0 is always in front of the robot, while right-side sectors have negative numbers and left-side sectors positive ones.
-ones.

- The main code has this flowchart:
+The main code has the following flowchart:

 <p align="center">
 <img src="https://github.com/ettore9x9/RT1_assignment1/blob/master/images/flowchart_main.jpg" width=50% height=50%>